Peng Qi'an

-Peng Qi'an (彭启安 (Péng Qǐ'ān); born 1932 in Chenghai) is a retired Chinese municipal official and survivor of the Chinese Cultural Revolution who founded a museum in Shantou to commemorate the victims of the revolution, which opened in 2005.
+Peng Qi'an (彭启安 (Péng Qǐ'ān); born 1932 in Chenghai – 3 January 2023) was a Chinese municipal official and survivor of the Chinese Cultural Revolution who founded a museum in Shantou to commemorate the victims of the revolution, which opened in 2005.
 He continued to serve as its volunteer curator.
 The museum was closed in 2016.

 Persecution during Cultural Revolution

 During the Cultural Revolution, which lasted from 1966 to 1976, Peng was subjected to at least 30 criticism sessions.
 In 1967 he was on a list of five people for whom execution was recommended to higher authorities, due to his alleged association with a "counter-revolutionary" group named after two local leaders who had lost power.

 Later career

-After the Cultural Revolution, Peng remained in the Communist Party of China.
-From 1979 until 1983, he served as Party Committee Secretary of Chaozhou.
+After the Cultural Revolution and rehabilitation, Peng remained in the Chinese Communist Party (CCP).
+From 1979 until 1983, he served as CCP Committee Secretary of Chaozhou.
 He later served as the executive vice mayor of Shantou, overseeing the transportation, energy and telecommunications sectors.
 In the subsequent years until his retirement in 1999, he served a consultant for the Shantou municipal government.
 In 2012 he was chosen as an "excellent party member" of Shantou.